SciML/Catalyst.jl/docs/src/model_creation/programmatic_CRN_construction.md

 !!! note
        For users familiar with [ModelingToolkit](@ref ref), the `@species` macro have a very similar functionality to the `@variables` macro.
 However, `@species` appends additional metadata that the variable is a *species*, which is required for it to be used as a reaction reactant.

+!!! note
+       While symbolic variables are not explicitly created when models are created via the DSL, these are still declared and stored internally.
+When calling the [`parameters`](@ref) or [`species](@ref) functions on a DSL-created `ReactionSystem`, you will symbolic variables of the same form as we here have created programmatically.

 ## [Creation of `Reaction`s](@id programmatic_CRN_construction_reactions)
 In the next step, we can assembly our models reactions.
 In DSL-based modelling, these are listed within the `@reaction_network` macro.
 For programmatic modelling, these are instead declared using the `Reaction` structure's constructor:
 ```@example programmatic_2